Aron Selig Katz was born April 30, 1882 in Sokal, the son of Herz Wolf Katz and Sara Cheine Gruber.

 In Rudki, Aron owned a furniture store.

-Aron and Golda's son Herz Wolf was born on December 31st, 1906, in Rudki.
+Aron and Golda's son Herz Wolff was born on December 31st, 1906, in Rudki.
 He was named after his grandfather, Herz Wolf Katz.
-(He would later change his name in the USA to Henry William Katz - H.W.
-Katz.)
+(He would later change his name in the USA to Henry William Katz.)

-A second son, Michel, was born two years later in July 1908.
+A second son, Michel, was born a year and a half later in July 1908.

 In 1910, another child, Hersch, was born.
 Aside from his birth record, nothing else is known about him.
 It is assumed that he died as an infant, sometimes before 1914.